aws-samples/failure-analysis-assistant/README_en.md

 The alarm displayed earlier is confirmed, and the contents of the alarm and the time range for which the log is to be acquired are inputted to the displayed form.

-\*The datapoints shown by AWS Chatbot are expressed in GMT, so please enter the form after converting it to your local time zone.
+\*The datapoints shown by Amazon Q Developer in chat applications are expressed in GMT, so please enter the form after converting it to your local time zone.

 ![fa2-form-input-sample](./docs/images/en/fa2-slackapp-put-value.png)